< Back

 *Madonna with Child Blessing (no. 582).
 Wood, 94 x 66.

 The Virgin (three-quarter view) supports the curly-headed Child, who is seated on a cushion on the parapet, holding a pear in his left hand and making the sign of benediction with his right.
 The haloes are ornamented with a cursive Arabic script.
 The background consists of numerous blue cherubs’ heads picked out in gold.
 Signed on the original Gothic arched frame.
 The faces are much abraded and restored.
 The panel came to light in 1789 in the possession of an Abbot Foscarini at Padua and was acquired by the engraver Giovanni Maria Sasso; it had entered the Accademia by 1829.
 Formerly judged early, but now generally considered a mature work (1450s).
+Restored in 2022.
 The frame is old and possibly original.
 There are drawings for the cherubs’ heads in the Louvre.
 A somewhat similar Madonna, identically framed and with a background composed of cherubs holding instruments of the Passion, was formerly in the collection at North Mymms Park (sold at Christie's in October 2020).

 'Legnano Madonna' (no. 835).
 Wood, 71 x 52.